 Travelling is good.
 Travelling is fun.
 Whether you’re travelling for work or vacation, you need to plan ahead.
-Not just routes to take and places to visit, but also how to look your best no matter wherever you are.
+Not just routes to take and places to visit, but also how to take care of your skin.

 If you don’t travel often you might be skeptical about the effects travelling could have on your skin.
 But think about it everything about your daily life changes when you travel.
 And the problem isn’t limited to your system being unable to adapt quickly to the change.
 For starters, here’s some changes that happen when travelling:

 From when you wake up to when you sleep, nothing is the same.
 You might be getting even lesser hours to sleep due to a hectic schedule.
 If you have a skin care routine, you’ll find it too has been thrown into disarray.

 There’s as many foods as there are people.
 The cuisine at your destination might vary mildly or extremely from where you live.
 This can cause both a problem in your gut (due to inadaptability) or a problem due to lack of some nutrients.
 After all, as a tourist you tend to eat a very taste-oriented version of whatever the “local delicacy” is.

 The climate can be vastly different from your home.
 There might be changes in intensity and duration of sunlight, humidity levels, wind levels, etc.

 All sorts of transportation have either a very raw environment, or a very artificial one.
 There is no in-between and whether you travel in an airplane or in a train, each mode has its own host of problems.